wagner-niklas/CAGE_expression_inference/README.md

 ### Tasks of this project:

-[1] Implement live video emotion guessing discrete
+[1] Implement live video expression inference discrete

 [2] Extend code to guess the continuous values of the circumplex model of affect

 [3] Test model performance on AffectNet and EMOTIC

-[4] Live test emotion recognition
+[4] Live test expression inference

 [5] Research methods for validating and improving results for future work